alexanderclayton/Playground/README.md

 3. git push "SSH key copied from repo"

 9/7 01:15AM:  I wanted more practice with pushing changes to the repo so I figured I'd run it back.
 I also added changes to the README to keep track of the progress I'm making :)

+9/8 02:10PM:  Just wanted another run at pulling and pushing with GitBash and GitHub.
+SSH key is linked to GitHub, but the URL in HTTPS works as well.
+In GitLab I'll just be pulling using the URL each time unless the instructors want something else...